-Sunday, 10 March 2019
+Friday, 8 March 2019

-March 7 - back in the burbs!
+March 7 back in the burbs!

-We’re home after almost 7 weeks on the road - hard to believe, but we travelled over 9000 km.
+We’re home after almost 7 weeks on the road - hard to believe, but we travelled over 9000 kilometres.
 Lindsay counted many hundreds of birds while I peered at plants and rocks and, like a Tricoteuse, knitted as kilometre after kilometre crunched under our wheels - 14 beanies to show for those many Kms!

 Such a wonderful country - in spite of the heat.
 We feel so lucky to be able to travel like this.
-Doesn’t cost much - around $100 a day for fuel and camping fees. so it’s affordable, relatively speaking.
+Doesn’t cost much - around $100 a day for fuel and camping fees so it’s affordable, relatively speaking.

 For 5 of those 7 weeks the temperatures were close to, or over, 40C so staying cool and hydrated was a high priority.
 The body breathed a sigh of relief when we hit temps in the 30s as we travelled ‘closer’ to home.
 After such desiccating heat for so much of our trip, our last day of travel was a bit of a shock.
-It began with gale force winds, beating rain and hail and didn’t get much above 20C.
+It began with gale force winds, beating rain and hail and did no reach much above 20C.
 What amazing contrasts!

 So now clearing away and sorting, repairs etc etc and then on to ..........